elotroalex/chiens/_texts/translation.md

 - Who's calling me?
 I listen.
 I don't listen.
 - {:.pr} There is in my head a river of mud, of bleak, of green and troubled things
 - of dead birds, yellow bellies
-- crisscrossed miaowings, squirts very close to the gag
+- crisscrossed meaowings, squirts very close to the gag
 - my convulsed years painted on fire
 - revolving plaques of swamps, craters, raped girls
 - there in my ears, the firing squad in the morning caponiers.